JoryHogeveen/view-admin-as/README.md

 *	Apply defaults to all users of a role
 *	Apply defaults when registering a new user (in a multisite this is done when a user is added to its first blog)
 *	Import/Export role defaults
-*	Disable the "screen settings" option for all users that don't have access to this plugin
+*	Disable the "screen settings" option and/or lock the meta boxes for all users that don't have access to this plugin

 ## Compatibility
-WordPress 3.5+ and PHP 5.3+

-I think this plugin will work with most other plugins.
+This plugin will work with most other plugins.

 Fixed compatibility issues: